payalpatra/Javascript-DSA/Algorithms/Sorting Algorithms/Readme.md

 ## Insertion Sort

-It is a searching method that builds of the sort by gradually creating a larger left half which is always sorted.The array is virtually split into a sorted and an unsorted part.
+It is a sorting method that builds of the sort by gradually creating a larger left half which is always sorted.The array is virtually split into a sorted and an unsorted part.
 Values from the unsorted part are picked and placed at the correct position in the sorted part.

 ### Applications